CI-TRACS/Scientific_Workflows_and_Gateways/_episodes/10-intro.md

 - "Introduction to Scientific Gateways"
 - "Introduction to Scientific Workflows"
 - "Importance of Science Gateways and Workflows"
+questions:
+- "What is a scientific gateway?"
+- "What is a scientific workflow?"
+- "Why are scientific gateways and workflows important?"
 objectives:
 - "Understand what scientific gateways and workflows are and benefits they provide researchers"
 keypoints: